 FERPA is a federal regulation designed to protect the privacy of students with regard to education records and provides student access to records specific to them.
-Omega’s FERPA policy is printed in the school catalog and may be accessed at https://omegastudios.com/f-e-r-p-a
+Omega’s FERPA policy is printed in the school catalog and may be accessed with the link below.

 Completion/Graduation/Retention Rates and Student Diversity

-Omega Schools reports completion, graduation and retention rates as required by federal, state and accrediting bodies.
+Omega Schools reports completion, graduation, and retention rates as required by federal, state, and accrediting bodies.
 This information is provided to prospective students and current students each July.
-Hard copy of the Student Right to Know disclosure may be obtained through Admissions and/or the Director of Administration.
+A hard copy of the Student Right to Know disclosure booklet may be obtained through our Admissions and/or the Director of Administration.
 Student Diversity information is available on our website https://omegastudios.com/student-body-diversity.

-Omega Studio’s School encourages all student to register to vote and to exercise their rights and responsibilities in the democratic process.
-Links to Maryland and surrounding state’s voter registration information can be found at https://omegastudios.com/voter-registration.
+Omega Studio’s School encourages all students to register to vote and exercise their rights and responsibilities in the democratic process.
+Links to Maryland and surrounding states’ voter registration information can be found at https://omegastudios.com/voter-registration.

-The Omega Studios’ School of Applied Recording Arts and Sciences does not discriminate on the basis of race, color, religion, national origin, gender, sexual orientation, handicap or age, in admissions, or access to, treatment, or employment associated with its programs and activities.
-Inquiries may be directed to the School Director at the address and telephone number located herein.
+The Omega Studios’ School of Applied Recording Arts and Sciences does not discriminate on the basis of race, color, religion, national origin, gender, sexual orientation, handicap, or age, in admissions, or access to, treatment, or employment associated with its programs and activities.
+Inquiries may be directed to our School Director at the address and telephone number located below.
 The School’s Nondiscrimination policy is printed in the school catalog and posted to https://omegastudios.com/non-discriminatory-policy.

 Constitution Day/Citizenship Day

 Constitution Day and Citizenship Day is a federal observance that recognizes the adoption of the United States Constitution.
-It is observed on September 17th, the day the U.S. Constitutional Convention signed the Constitution in 1787.
+Constitutional Convention signed the Constitution in 1787 on September 17th.
 Omega Studios’ School joins in the celebration of this momentous day by presenting various activities for its students each year.
 Please visit our website https://omegastudios.com/constitution-day-citizenship-day.

-For more information or answers to questions, please contact Denise Konecny, Director of Financial Aid or Jeff Girdler, Director of Administration.
+For more information or answers to questions, please contact Denise Konecny, Director of Financial Aid, or Adam Stamper, Director of Administration.